Hierarchical Experience-informed Navigation for Multi-modal Quadrupedal Rebar Grid Traversal: Experimental Results

 \subsection{Torso Path-Guided Experience Accumulation}

 In this section, we perform an ablation study in which the multi-modal contact planner is run both with and without a guiding torso path planner.
 The incorporation of this planner emulates common navigation frameworks which perform coarse, low-frequency torso planning that provides guiding paths to a lower-level footstep planner that synthesizes whole-body trajectories.
-We formulate the torso path planner as an additional A* graph search where the graph nodes are the set of intersections along the rebar grid.
-Edges are added between adjacent grid intersections and edge weights are assigned based on proximity to inflated obstacles and Euclidean distances between the source and destination intersections.
+We formulate the torso path planner as an additional A* graph search where the graph nodes are a set of positions along the rebar grid.
+Edges are added between nodes that are under a distance threshold $\tau = 0.15$ m apart, and edge weights are assigned based on proximity to obstacles.
 Results are shown in Figures \ref{fig:exp1_torso_plots} and \ref{fig:exp1_no_torso_plots}.

 Due to the large obstacle positioned between the start and goal, the added torso planner greatly expedites experience accumulation.
-The guiding torso path biases the multi-modal contact planner towards obstacle-free regions of the grid which take far less time to locomote through with TO.
+The guiding torso path biases the multi-modal contact planner towards obstacle-free regions of the grid which take far less time to plan through with TO.
 Without the torso path, the mode transition graph search takes the shortest path from start to goal which runs through the obstacle, leading to much higher TO times and less overall exploration of the graph.
 One drawback of instituting the guiding torso path is that the graph search times increase significantly due to the introduction of the complicated torso path deviation term into the graph edge weight function.